StewBC/retromate/README.md

 A Free Internet Chess Server front-end for modern and retro computers.

 ## What is FICS, the Free Internet Chess Server?
-FICS is a free chess matchmaking service hosted at `freechess.org:5000` using telnet.
+FICS is a free chess matchmaking service hosted at `freechess.org:5000` using Telnet.
 Log in using `guest` as the user and type `help` to explore.
 FICS supports a variety of game modes (standard, blitz, crazyhouse, wild, suicide, etc.).
 You’ll find several bots to play against, and human players are usually online as well.

 ## Conception
 RetroMate was originally proposed by Oliver Schmidt.
 He suggested the idea and offered to provide a framework using IP65 so I could focus on developing the game.
 Without Oliver, this project would not have happened.